iotaledger/identity.rs/documentation/docs/concepts/decentralized_identifiers/overview.md

 ### IOTA ledger benefits

 As DID Documents are stored in the ledger state by being covered by the storage deposit, this guarantees that all nodes will have an up-to-date copy of the latest DID Document.
 Resolving a DID into its document can usually be done by any IOTA node in the network.
-This solves all issues regarding availability, accessibility or synchronization.
+This solves many issues regarding availability, accessibility or synchronization.

 ### Layer1 interactions

-DID Document are stored in an Alias Outputs, this allows them to directly interact with layer 1 artifacts  like NFTs and native Assets.
+DID Document are stored in an Alias Outputs, this allows them to directly interact with Layer 1 artifacts like NFTs and native assets.
 For instance an Alias Output representing a DID can hold native assets or control NFTs.
-Also transferring funds between DIDs is possible on layer1.
+Transferring funds between DIDs is also possible on Layer 1.

 ### Ease-of-use